MeshMosaic: Scaling Artist Mesh Generation via Local-to-Global Assembly: Appendix

 For consistent comparison and clear visualization, all results in Fig.~\ref{fig:ablation} utilize an identical segmentation scheme, indicated by the purple dividing line, which partitions each shape into three patches at inference time.

 When global point cloud information is omitted (\textbf{Ours w/o GPC}), the network demonstrates reasonable performance in the overfitted regime, as it only needs to reconstruct a single shape.
 However, in the full dataset setting, the absence of global context leads to significant errors—most notably, the right portion of the mesh exhibits pronounced deformation and collapse, revealing the necessity of global information for guiding overall shape reconstruction.

 When the GRU-based boundary encoding is eliminated (\textbf{Ours w/o BD}), visible cracks emerge along the seams in both regimes.
 In addition, the absence of boundary communication induces substantial mesh density asymmetry in the full dataset setting, with adjacent patches developing inconsistencies.
 This reflects the model’s inability to properly propagate local information between neighboring patches.

 Disabling the concatenation of boundary tokens for self-attention (\textbf{Ours w/o SA}) again results in prominent seam artifacts, and in the full dataset scenario, produces overlapping, self-intersecting patches.
 The lack of explicit constraints leads to independent patch generation, which ultimately causes geometric inconsistencies and structural artifacts.

 In contrast, the full model employing both boundary and global conditioning produces meshes that are complete, uniform, and visually coherent, with mesh density and topology smoothly balanced across all patches.
-This clearly demonstrates the effectiveness of our proposed integration of local and global context, and highlights the importance of both conditional mechanisms for high-fidelity mesh generation.
+This clearly demonstrates the effectiveness of our proposed integration of local and global context, and highlights the importance of both conditional mechanisms for high-fidelity mesh generation. \XR{It's worth noting that we did not use PartField~\cite{liu2025partfield} for semantic decomposition in this example.
+Instead, we applied random segmentation to divide the aircraft into three parts.
+This was done to better visualize the connections along the seams and intentionally make them more noticeable.
+Our inference with semantic segmentation would not produce seams that are clearly misaligned with the object’s principal orientation.}